Biak Archipelago: Marine

-The seas around the Schouten Islands are part of the Coral Triangle, a marine region which has the world's greatest diversity of coral reef species.
+The seas around the Biak Islands are part of the Coral Triangle, a marine region which has the world's greatest diversity of coral reef species.
 Diving in the waters off Biak is a popular activity for tourists.

 The islands have two marine protected areas.
 The Biak Numfor Locally Managed Marine Area, established in 2015, protects Numfor's eastern coast and the southern coast of Biak.
 Padaido Marine Recreation Park, established in 2009, protects the waters around the Padaido Archipelago, a group of small islands lying south and southeast of Biak.